losizm/scamper/README.md

 #### Aborting Response

-At times, you may wish to omit a response for a particular request.
+At times, you may wish to omit a response to a particular request.
 On such occassions, you'd throw `ResponseAborted` from the request handler.

 ```scala